Keningale Robert Cook: Early life

 He was born in Smallbridge, Rochdale, Lancashire on 26 September 1845, the son of Robert Keningale Cook (1812-1891) and Ellen Cook (née Nield, 1823-1909).
 His father was vicar at St John the Baptist's Church and Cook was baptised there.
 He was educated at Rugby School and Trinity College Dublin, where he was awarded LL.D in 1875.
 He was editor of the Dublin University Magazine.

 Career

 He was a stockbroker at the London Stock Exchange, an author and poet; he was associated with the Vegetarian Society.

-His poems Purpose and Passion: Pygmalion and Other Poems published in 1870 were reviewed by W M Rossetti who wrote "It has an ardour, an aspiration both poetic and intellectual, a susceptability, a sense of splendour, and an aim towards art, which cannot be either ignored or made light of."
+His poems Purpose and Passion: Pygmalion and Other Poems published in 1870 were reviewed by W M Rossetti who wrote "It has an ardour, an aspiration both poetic and intellectual, a susceptibility, a sense of splendour, and an aim towards art, which cannot be either ignored or made light of."

 Cook went on to write The Guitar Player (1881), The king of Kent [a drama in verse] (1882) and Love in a mist, a romance (1886).